MicrosoftDocs/power-automate-docs/articles/developer/desktop-flow-public-apis.md

     "inputs": "{\"Input1\":\"Value\", \"Input2\":\"Value\"}"
 }
 ```

-##### Response
+### Response from request to trigger a desktop flow

 ```json
 {
     "@odata.context": "https://[Organization URI]/api/data/v9.2/$metadata#Microsoft.Dynamics.CRM.RunDesktopFlowResponse",
     "flowsessionId": "d9687093-d0c0-ec11-983e-0022480b428a"
 }
 ```

 ### Errors

-When an error occurs, the response will have a different format matching Dataverse error messages.
+When an error occurs, the response has a different format that matches Dataverse error messages.
 The http error code and the message should provide enough information to understand the issue.
-Example:

 ```http
 HTTP/1.1 403 Forbidden